kghose/Chhobi/Readme.md

 TODO
 ====
+1. Change preview from QLabel to scrollview so we can zoom the image, have multiple images and have a border round the image
+1. Selecting multiple photos should display the photos arranged in a grid on the preview pane, and we should be able to modify captions and keywords for the collection together (give them common keywords - like old Chhobi).
 1. Hint for keywords
 1. Phonon to view videos
 1. Clicking on preview should open it in external application
-1. Put a nice border round the preview (need to subclass something)
+1. [NOT DOING] Put a nice border round the preview (need to subclass something)
 1. [DONE] - now wrap, just stop When we step to the end or begining of the list we should wrap around
 1. [DONE] When we delete an item we should rearrange holding table items.
 1. [DONE] Implement searching by caption